cryptolok/EPMG/README.md

 8. Select the password using your finger, this will copy it to the clipboard
 9. Press "enter" to exit

-For iOS - [iTunes](https://itunes.apple.com/us/app/python-for-ios/id485729872), which is paid, but you can find a free version "somewhere in a galaxy"
+For iOS - [iTunes2](https://itunes.apple.com/us/app/python-for-ios/id485729872) or [iTunes3](https://itunes.apple.com/us/app/python-3.2-for-ios/id519319292?mt=8&ign-mpt=uo%3D4), which is paid, but you can find a free version "somewhere in a galaxy"

 Examples:
 ```bash